 This pavilion was previously (between 2008 and 2010) used as a temporary abode of the Kunsthalle in Berlin.
 It was lent to the Museum free of charge by the Viennese Thyssen-Bornermisza Art Contemporary foundation, established in 2002 by Francesca bon Habsburg, which disseminates experimental art and architecture.
 The Museum on the Vistula’s façade – in accordance with the architect’s design – will be completely covered with paintings.

 In 2016 Sławomir Pawszak won the contest for the façade’s project.
-His work will be applied to the building’s elevations in the spring of 2017, after the Museum opens for business.
-The pavilion will also house a café, bookstores and a small education centre.
+His work was applied to the building’s elevations in the spring of 2017, after the Museum opened for business.
+The pavilion also houses a café, a bookstore and a small education centre.
 It’s surrounded by terraces perfect for outdoor activities.